Dynamics and evolution of Turbulent Taylor rolls: Results

 \begin{itemize} \item[i)] the redistribution of mean shear stress by streamwise rolls to create streaks; \item[ii)] the wake-like instability of the streaks; \item[iii)] the regeneration of the streamwise rolls from the nonlinear development of the streak instability. \end{itemize}

-In the previous section, we saw that Taylor rolls are essentially large-scale streamwise rolls which redistribute mean shear-stress. \cite{des18} showed that already at low Reynolds numbers, the axisymmetric Taylor roll was part i) of the self-sustained process, once the transition to wavy Taylor vortices took place, all three parts of the process were active.
-With increasing Reynolds numbers, we do not expect the linear instability to become important once again.
-Instead, for high Reynolds numbers we can expect the Taylor rolls to be related to parts i) and iii) of the SSP.
+In the previous section, we saw that Taylor rolls are essentially large-scale streamwise rolls which redistribute mean shear-stress. \cite{des18} showed that already at low Reynolds numbers, the axisymmetric Taylor roll was part i) of the self-sustained process, and once the transition to wavy Taylor vortices took place, all three parts of the process were active.
+With increasing Reynolds numbers, we expect the centrifugal (linear) instabilities to become bypassed by the shear instabilities \citep{fai00,bra17}.
+Thus for high Reynolds numbers we can expect aspects of the Taylor rolls to be related to parts i) and iii) of the SSP.
 We expect large-scale streaky structures to also exist for Taylor-Couette flow even in the turbulent regime.
 These structures would then feed the Taylor rolls and axially pinned Taylor rolls would simply be a fixed instance of the above self-sustained process.

 A streaky flow would contain strong spanwise inflections.
 In the near-wall region of turbulent flows this will lead to two possible patterns, a typical staggered row of vortices and a less frequent horseshoe structure.
 To detect the existence of these spanwise variations, we have checked the instantaneous azimuthal velocity near the wall for pure inner cylinder rotation, and the results are illustrated in figure \ref{fi:inststreaks}.
 After applying a low-pass filter to the fields, the streaks-row structure clearly comes up.
-This provides an initial indication that a Taylor roll in the ultimate regime is an axially pinned self-sustained process.
+This provides an initial indication that a Taylor roll in the ultimate regime is an axially pinned process reminiscent of the self-sustained process of shear flows.

+A further assessment of the similarity between the two processes can be made by studying the temporal evolution of streaks and rolls.
+There are several definitions used in the literature to quantify the energy of streaks and rolls.
+First, we following the definition given by \cite{des18} of streaks and rolls in Taylor-Couette flow where their energy is calculated from the energy in axisymmetric modes.

+For this, first of all we separate the field $u$ from its mean $U$, averaged with respect to the streamwise coordinate $\theta$:

+and we take a further step by analyzing two derived quantities, the energy in the rolls: